Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Introduction

 \section{Introduction}

-\paragraph{Scientific background.} Categorization decisions are important in almost all aspects of our lives - whether it is a friend or a foe, edible or non-edible, the word /bat/ or /hat/, etc. The underlying cognitive dynamics are being actively studied through extensive ongoing research \citep{smith2004psychology, heekeren2004general, gold2007neural, schall2001neural, purcell2013neural, glimcher2013neuroeconomics}.
+\paragraph{Scientific background.} \paragraph{Scientific background.} Categorization decisions are important in almost all aspects of our lives - whether it is a friend or a foe, edible or non-edible, the word /bat/ or /hat/, etc. The underlying cognitive dynamics are being actively studied through extensive ongoing research \citep{smith2004psychology, heekeren2004general, gold2007neural, schall2001neural, purcell2013neural, glimcher2013neuroeconomics}.

 In typical multi-category decision tasks, the brain accumulates sensory evidence in order to make a categorical decision.
 This accumulation process is reflected in the increasing firing rates at local neural populations associated with different decisions.
 A decision is taken when neural activity in one of these populations reaches a particular threshold level.
 The decision category that is finally chosen is the one whose decision threshold is crossed first \citep{gold2007neural,brody2016neural}.
 Changes in evidence accumulation rates and decision thresholds can be induced by differences in task difficulty and/or cognitive function \citep{cavanagh2011subthalamic,ding2013basal}.
-Decision making is also regulated by demands on both speed and accuracy of the task \citep{bogacz2010neural,milosavljevic2010drift}.
+Decision-making is also regulated by demands on both the speed and accuracy of the task \citep{bogacz2010neural,milosavljevic2010drift}.

-Understanding the neural activity patterns for different decision alternatives, including their similarities and differences, is a key scientific interest in modeling brain mechanisms underlying decision making.
-Statistical approaches with biologically interpretable parameters that further allow probabilistic clustering of the parameters associated with different competing choices can facilitate such inference, the parameters clustering together indicating similar neural behavior and difficulty levels.
+Understanding the brain activity patterns for different decision alternatives is a key scientific interest in modeling brain mechanisms underlying decision-making.
+Statistical approaches with biologically interpretable parameters that further allow probabilistic clustering of the parameters \citep{lau2007bayesian,wade2023cluster} associated with different competing choices can facilitate such inference, the parameters clustering together indicating similar behavior and difficulty levels.